pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 The next steps will walk you through how to setup each.

 1. Log into Data Integration Platform Cloud
-a.
-From your local laptop/desktop start Chrome (you can also continue to use Chrome on the Ravello instance)
+- From your local laptop/desktop start Chrome (you can also continue to use Chrome on the Ravello instance)
-b.
-Go to your <Ravello Instance hostname>:7003/dicloud/login.html
+- Go to your <Ravello Instance hostname>:7003/dicloud/login.html
-c.
-Login with weblogic/#!hyper1on!#
+- Login with weblogic/#!hyper1on!#

 The following page should appear –

 2. Click Home

 3. Create Source Connection
-a.
-Click Create Connection
+- Click Create Connection

 4. Enter the following information
-a.
-Name: Sync Source
+- Name: Sync Source
-b.
-Description – Sales OLTP Source Data
+- Description – Sales OLTP Source Data
-c.
-Agent – localhost:
+- Agent – localhost:
-d.
-Type Oracle – selecting Oracle will expand the Connection Settings
+- Type Oracle – selecting Oracle will expand the Connection Settings
-e.
-Hostname: localhost
+- Hostname: localhost
-f.
-Port: 1521
+- Port: 1521
-g.
-Username: DIPC_SRC
+- Username: DIPC_SRC
-h.
-Password: welcome
+- Password: welcome
-i.
-Service Name: dics12c
+- Service Name: dics12c
-j.
-Schema: DIPC_SRC
+- Schema: DIPC_SRC

 5. Review Connections settings.